- A thumb of turmeric

 Prep: 10 mins | Cook: 1 hr + resting

 Peel and grate the turmeric, ginger and garlic into a mixing bowl.
 Zest in the lemon and stir in ½ tsp chilli powder (it’s spicy, so use less than ½ tsp for a milder flavour or 1 tsp for something extra hot), 1 tbsp cumin seeds, the yogurt and a good pinch of salt and pepper.

 2. Pop the chicken on a plate or board.
-Pour the tandoori yogurt over the chicken and rub to cover all sides.
-Allow to marinate for at least 30 mins as the chicken warms to room temperature.
+Pour the tandoori yogurt over the chicken and rub all over.
+Set aside to marinate for at least 30 mins as the chicken comes to room temperature.